just

 Shell

 The shell setting controls the command used to invoke recipe lines and backticks.
 Shebang recipes are unaffected.
+The default shell is sh -cu.

 # use python3 to execute recipe lines and backticks